rudderlabs/rudderstack-docs/webhook-source.md

 ---
 description: >-
-  Step-by-step guide to add a custom source in RudderStack.
+  Step-by-step guide to add a Webhook source in RudderStack.
 ---

-# Custom Sources
+# Webhook Source

-RudderStack lets you add any custom sources that have the provision of a webhook.
-You can then use this custom source to send events from that source to your preferred destination.
+RudderStack lets you add any source that supports a webhook and use it to send events to your preferred destination.

-When you create a custom source in the RudderStack dashboard, you will get a write key associated with that source.
+When you create a webhook source in the RudderStack dashboard, you will get a write key associated with it.
 Use this write key in a webhook endpoint, e.g., `http://<DATA_PLANE_URL>/v1/webhook?writeKey=<SOURCE_WRITE_KEY>`.

 You can then add this webhook URL to any source.
 RudderStack will receive the data according to the settings made in the source and route it to your specified destination.
-You can also add [**User Transformations**](https://docs.rudderstack.com/adding-a-new-user-transformation-in-rudderstack) to manipulate the event data as your requirement.

 {% hint style="success" %}
 You can also add [**User Transformations**](https://docs.rudderstack.com/adding-a-new-user-transformation-in-rudderstack) to manipulate the event data as your requirement.
 {% endhint %}

-## Adding a Custom Source in RudderStack
+## Adding a Webhook Source in RudderStack

-This section details the steps involved in setting up a custom source in RudderStack.
-As an example, we will configure Mailchimp as a custom source.
+This section details the steps involved in setting up a webhook source.
+As an example, we will configure Mailchimp as a source in RudderStack.

-* Create a custom source in your RudderStack dashboard as shown:
+* Create a webhook source in your RudderStack dashboard as shown:

 ![](https://user-images.githubusercontent.com/59817155/127985229-cbafc185-f7ad-433c-a958-da508e5b962e.png)

-* Then, add a destination in RudderStack and connect it to this custom source.
+* Then, add a destination in RudderStack and connect it to this webhook source.
 In this example, we have added [**Google Analytics**](https://docs.rudderstack.com/destinations/analytics/google-analytics-ga) as a destination, as shown:

 ![](https://user-images.githubusercontent.com/59817155/127983406-76fcf748-bd1b-4f18-9840-b19a71aaf601.png)